d3tourrr/NomiKin-Discord/README.md

 #### Build the Docker image

-`docker build -t nomikindiscord .`
+`docker build -t NomiKinDiscord .`

 This builds the Docker image that will run the Discord integrations for both Vicky and Marie.

 #### Run the Docker containers

+`docker run -d --name NomiKinDiscord NomiKinDiscord`

+or with [verbose logging](#enable-verbose-logging) enabled (helpful for troubleshooting issues)

-`docker run -d --name nomikindiscord`
+`docker run -d --name NomiKinDiscord -e NOMIKINLOGGING=verbose NomiKinDiscord`

 Now I have both companions up and running.